 in reply to Trivial Einstein • • •Fruity Mercury

-in reply to Luna • • •@queerthoughts not that I've been able to spot.
+in reply to Luna (De Lijn fangirl) • • •@queerthoughts not that I've been able to spot.

 Although on Windows (work pc) it's got this weird thing going on where if you're in dark mode on your pc, it won't correctly render some in-doc elements and some stuff will literally just be invisible.
 Switching to a light theme manually doesn't fix all of it either and despite following online guides I can't get some of it to go into light mode at all.